(530) 287-6674

 If you face retaliation from your employer for filing a claim, a workers' comp attorney can protect your rights.

-For injured workers in Shasta County, Leep, Tescher, Helfman & Zanze (LTHZ Law) has built a long legacy of fighting for workers' rights.
+For injured workers in Redding, California, Leep, Tescher, Helfman & Zanze (LTHZ Law) has built a long legacy of fighting for workers' rights.

 Our commitment to workers’ compensation cases stems from our decades of experience and the dedication of our founders, Ben Helfman and Brian Zanze.
 With a focus on personalized service, LTHZ ensures that workers receive the compensation they deserve while navigating the complex workers’ compensation process.